 Brown & Polson was able to afford Frank Cooper’s range of five marmalades and eleven jams and jellies wider distribution.

 Heinz acquired the Frank Cooper’s brand in 1997.
-By this time the product was manufactured at a site in Redditch, Worcestershire.

 Frank Cooper’s was later acquired by Rank Hovis McDougall, a large British consumer foods group.
 RHM was acquired by Premier Foods in 2006.
 Premier sold its sweet spreads business to Hain Celestial in 2012.